sasanquaa/maple-bot/README.md

 - Configuration can be created for use with different character(s) through preset
 - Configuration is saved globally and not affected by the detected map

+For supported buffs in the configuration, the bot relies on detecting buffs on the top-right corner.
+And the bot movement depends heavily on the skill `Rope Lift` to move around platforms, so make sure you set a key for it.

 ![Configuration](https://github.com/sasanquaa/maple-bot/blob/master/.github/images/configuration.png?raw=true)

 #### Action